qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ![latex_imp](/assets/images//latex_information.JPG)('latex information')

 Obviously this is unachievable on current quantum comptuer architecutre.
 We onlyhave a qubit, the above example implies we have harness the tritbit and so on till n bit.
-In reality we will register all qubits as zero, engtangling them with another qubit registered as 1 representative of y.
+In reality we will register all qubits as unique binary strings which will equate to their uique basis states, qubits.

 This still needs to be properely implemented as I have been wrestling with which route to take.
 Currently the place holder for this eventual quantum information algorithm is #preprocess.simulate() Suggestions are welcome and appreciated.

 In order to mark the indices we simply mark all indices that come before i.